 Here’s how to define your ICP:

-• Document shared attributes – Company size, industry, revenue, tech stack, team structure.
-Narrowing these down helps your sales team spend less time qualifying and more time selling.
+- Document shared attributes – Company size, industry, revenue, tech stack, team structure.
+Narrowing these down helps your sales team spend less time on how to qualify sales leads and more time selling.

 For example, if your strongest customers are mid-size SaaS companies using Salesforce and hiring for RevOps roles, that’s a good starting point for your ICP.